-June Jordan’s speech is read by Kathleen Chalfant on May 2, 2007, at The Great Hall at Cooper Union, New York, NY.
+Below is an excerpt from Jordan’s speech, read by Kathleen Chalfant on May 2, 2007, at The Great Hall at Cooper Union, New York City.
 The excerpt is from Voices of a People’s History of the United States edited by Howard Zinn and Anthony Arnove.